How do languages influence each other? Studying cross-lingual data sharing during LM fine-tuning: Further analysis

-As explained in Section \ref{sec:influence}, TracIn approximates influence over the course of training, obtaining separate scores after each fine-tuning epoch.
-While in our previous results we reported the sum of these scores, we will now analyze the separate influence scores per fine-tuning epoch. \citet{blevins2022analyzing} study the cross-lingual pretraining dynamics of multilingual models to study when during training cross-lingual sharing emerges.
-We now study whether different patterns emerge when testing for the most influential languages at different stages during fine-tuning.
+As explained in Section \ref{sec:influence}, TracIn approximates influence over training, obtaining separate scores after each fine-tuning epoch.
+While in previous results we reported the sum of these scores, we now analyze them separately per fine-tuning epoch. \citet{blevins2022analyzing} study cross-lingual pretraining dynamics of multilingual models to see when cross-lingual sharing emerges.
+We instead study whether different patterns emerge when looking at language influence across fine-tuning.

-\paragraph{Results} In Figure~\ref{fig:trainepoch}, we plot for each language which percentage of samples coming from itself were included in the top \topk most influential samples across different fine-tuning epochs.
-From this, we see that for both tasks, the languages start relying less on their own fine-tuning data after fine-tuning epoch 2.
-Thus, from this we conclude that on average our models gradually start to perform more cross-lingual sharing as fine-tuning progresses.
-However, in line with previous findings \citep{blevins2022analyzing}, we also find that the amount of cross-lingual sharing between different language-pairs fluctuate during fine-tuning.
-Results on all language pair dynamics can be found in Appendix~\ref{app:dynamics}.
-Moreover, for comparing whether our ranked influence scores between different epochs are statistically significantly different, we apply the Wilcoxon signed-rank test \citep{wilcoxon1992individual}, and confirm that between all fine-tuning epochs this holds true ($p$\text{-value} < 0.05).
+\paragraph{Results} In Figure~\ref{fig:trainepoch}, we plot, for each test language, what percentage of samples from in-language data were included in the top \topk{} most influential samples across different fine-tuning epochs.
+From this, we see that for both tasks, the languages start relying less on their own fine-tuning data after epoch 2.
+Thus we conclude that on average the models gradually start to perform more cross-lingual sharing as fine-tuning progresses.
+Moreover, in line with previous findings \citep{blevins2022analyzing}, we observe that the amount of cross-lingual sharing between different language-pairs fluctuates during fine-tuning (see Appendix~\ref{app:dynamics} for results).
+To test whether the ranked influence scores between epochs are statistically significantly different, we apply the Wilcoxon signed-rank test \citep{wilcoxon1992individual}, and confirm that between all epochs this holds true ($p$\text{-value} < 0.05).